Script-Savants/Bondify.02/readme.md

 # Bondify

-Welcome to SocialWave, the next-generation social media platform where connections, content, and creativity converge.
-Designed with the modern user in mind, SocialWave offers a seamless and engaging experience for sharing life's moments, discovering new interests, and connecting with friends and communities worldwide.
+Welcome to Bondify, the next-generation social media platform where connections, content, and creativity converge.
+Designed with the modern user in mind, Bondify offers a seamless and engaging experience for sharing life's moments, discovering new interests, and connecting with friends and communities worldwide.

 ## Features